-On April 1, 2023 onward, employers who regularly employ over 1,000 workers must disclose the rate of their male workers' acquisition of child care leave, etc. once a year (Article 22-2 of the Child Care and Family Care Leave Act).
+Employers who regularly employ over 1,000 workers must disclose the rate of their male workers' acquisition of child care leave, etc. once a year (Article 22-2 of the Child Care and Family Care Leave Act).

 2. Family Care Leave System